Reference Code: IE 2135 P46

 Archival History: Unknown.

 Scope and Content: The collection contains a vast array of documentation relating to the activities of the East Limerick Brigade during the War of Independence, both day-to-day organisation and military engagements involving the brigade.
 The material documents the logistical problems of running an amateur guerrilla army with extremely limited resources.
-It also paints the picture of the efforts made to maintain morale during the Truce of 1921.
-The collection includes an original copy of the captured Strickland document (71), a British Military Intelligence report detailing an updated and comprehensive account of the state of Ireland in February 1921.
+It also paints a picture of the efforts made to maintain morale during the Truce of 1921.
+The collection includes a weekly British intelligence report by Major General Strickland (P46/2/1) providing a comprehensive account of the state of Ireland in February 1921.
 The report was captured by the East Limerick Brigade in 1921 and was slightly damaged by the British forces in an effort to burn it before it fell into enemy hands.
-Other documents of note in the collection include the announcement of the Truce in July 1921 signed by Ernie O’Malley (58), and an order issued by O’Malley of the steps to be taken in the event of the collapse of the Treaty talks and the resumption of hostilities (48).
+Other documents of interest in the collection include the announcement of the Truce in July 1921 signed by Ernie O’Malley (P46/1/3/1/3), and an order issued by O’Malley of the steps to be taken in the event of the collapse of the Treaty talks and the resumption of hostilities (P46/1/2/2/12).

 Conditions Governing Access: Unrestricted access to all items.